ahashemiche/ReNeGate/README.md

  make -f Makefile
 ```

-ReNeGate contains three "Conformer Exploration", "Reactive event identification" and "Reaction network analysis" modules.
 If no error has occurred, this command-line "make" generates the following files:

-* conformer_explorer: this script is used to do conformer exploration with the name of the input structure as the argument:
+* conformer_explorer: this script is used to do CREST conformer exploration with the name of the input structure as the first and the solvent (according to CREST terminology) as second argument:

 ```
  conformer_explorer input.xyz